What is the Non-Farm Payroll report?

-Traders and analysts alike usually look forward to the release of the non-farm payroll because they provide a summary of the state of the US labor market.
+Traders and analysts place a high importance on the non-farm payroll because it is a summary of the state of the US labour market.
 This is extremely valuable to Forex and stock market traders because the US employment situation is considered a significant factor by the Federal Reserve when setting interest rates.
 Also, the NFP yearly change has a good correlation to annual GDP growth.
-The benefit of the NFP report is that it is released each month, while the GDP report is published quarterly with at least one months lag, thus the NFP report acts as a proxy for GDP.
+The benefit of the NFP report is that it is released each month, while the GDP report is published quarterly with at least one month’s lag, thus the NFP report acts as a proxy for GDP.

-The fact that the US is the world’s largest free economy means that the state of its labor market serves as an indicator of the overall health of most developed economies.
-The US is also the world’s largest consumer market and the state of its economy affects many other countries with trade links to the country.
+The fact that the US is the world’s largest economy means that the state of its labour market serves as an indicator of the overall health of most developed economies.
+The US is also the world’s largest consumer market, and the state of its economy affects many other countries with trade links to the country.